 Jake and Suzi got married 6 years ago.
 3 months later, they were elated when they found out Suzi was pregnant.
 During the pregnancy, the doctors found a cyst on Suzi's ovary, that didn't go away over time.
 So 3 months after they welcomed little Natalie into the world, Suzi went into an operation to have the cyst removed.
 The doctors discovered the cyst was cancerous.
 Upon further inspection, they learned that she had Ovarian Cancer, and it had spread to many parts of her body.
 She immediately had to have a hysterectomy done as well as removal of a number of other organs.

 About a year later, Suzi went in for a checkup.
 It was at this appointment they found the cancer had returned.
 Suzi started the whole process over again.
 She went through a number of chemo sessions, losing her hair all over again as well as a significant amount of weight, and many more hospital stays followed.
 Treatment after treatment showed the cancer was not slowing down or stopping, but Suzi kept on fighting.
-Due to her surgeries, Suzi suffers from frequent blockages in her intestines.
-Typically a few days stay in the hospital on a liquid only diet would clear these up.
-Suzi had yet another blockage the weekend of Mother's Day this year.
-She spent weeks in the hospital, but the blockage didn't clear.
-They sent her home with on IV and she was to be on an intravenous liquid-only diet for the next several months-unable to eat any solid foods and drink very few clear liquids in small amounts.
-She continued other chemo treatments through all of this which were painful and difficult.

 A few weeks ago, Suzi developed an infection in her infusion site and returned again to the hospital.
 After staying a few days, the doctors told Suzi was told there was nothing more they could do for her and was sent home, given 1-3 months to live.